oSoWoSo/SimpleX-Discover/README.md

-# SimpleX - User Groups: Index
+# SimpleX User Groups Index
-#### List of Communities, Group Chats, Bots and More.
+#### List of Communities, Group Chats, Bots, and More.

-This index lists some of the most commonly known "public" groups known within the SimpleX community (or at least those on my end).
-It is implicitly not meant to become or evolve a true index of every or most group chats on the platfom, instead, in the future, this will be replaced with smaller, federated indexes and then also public groups/discovery servers.
-For private groups, this index basically defeats the intrinsic anonymity for private group chats.
+This index lists various public groups within the SimpleX community.
+It is not meant to be a comprehensive index of all or most groups on the platform, and in the future, smaller, federated indexes made by communities and users, and public group/discovery servers will be introduced to solve this.
+Note that this index undermines the intrinsic anonymity of private group chats, as they are not meant to be indexable globally.

----

-**Index Guidelines** can be found in [Guidelines.md](./Guidelines.md)

----

-*(This text section below can be skipped actually, some of it is rambling too much haha.)*

 ### Premable.. mumble..?
-This is a highly experimental project of mine with no future plans, as it's already a terminally ill concept in it's deathbed.
+*This is an experimental project with no future plans., as it's already a terminally ill concept laying in its deathbed.*

-### Why an Index is Pointless
-##### Or Falsely Portrays How Actual Group Connection Works
-Any publically or privately accessible list of users is a honeypot for spam accounts, those eventually will come.
-SimpleX only uses minimal moderation tools in its groups, in fact, these act against the conceptual open, private and anonymous groups.

-This means that indexes, lists and "discovery" channels all void SimpleX utilizing private invite methods which can be limited to e.g. one person or less.
-This undermines a group's privacy and may even misjudge what SimpleX conveys with private groups, which are hidden by default from any discovery methods or random guesses.

----
+### Contribute
+If you want your group listed (or delisted), feel free to contact me on SimpleX or contribute to this repo directly.
+Please consider the implications of adding your group before doing so!

 ### Contact to List/Delist your Group
 [**My contact address** for contacting me](https://simplex.chat/contact#/?v=1-2&smp=smp%3A%2F%2F0YuTwO05YJWS8rkjn9eLJDjQhFKvIYd8d4xG8X1blIU%3D%40smp8.simplex.im%2FT4aN-mK2Y_i98yxrEjsTtJZ-zdZnPlXu%23%2F%3Fv%3D1-2%26dh%3DMCowBQYDK2VuAyEAE1QXehtKV4BUJ5L-R1Q44WKwY8VScrwE2ZFnrXHZoFc%253D%26srv%3Dbeccx4yfxxbvyhqypaavemqurytl6hozr47wfc7uuecacjqdvwpw2xid.onion)